Charities at Kirby Hill Primary School

 Ripon Community House and Harrogate Homeless Project

-On 16th October children were invited to bring to school donations of food to celebrate Harvest Festival thanksgiving.
+For Harvest, children were invited to bring to school donations of food to celebrate Harvest Festival thanksgiving.
 These were donated to Ripon Community House and Harrogate Homeless Project.
 They aim to provide food or to offer support with whatever difficulties anyone may be facing.
 They, and we, really appreciate and are grateful for the kindness and generosity of our families.

 Macmillan Coffee Morning